 Skip forward to 2000.
 Bryan Singers adaptation of Marvel Comics X-Men (2000) proved to be a huge box-office hit.
 This gave birth to a slew of Marvel screen adaptations, including Spider-Man (2002), Daredevil (2003) and the subsequent likes of The Punisher (2004), Elektra (2005), Fantastic Four (2005), Man-Thing (2005), Ghost Rider (2007), Iron Man (2008), Captain America: The First Avenger (2011), Thor (2011), The Avengers (2012), Guardians of the Galaxy (2014), Ant-Man (2015), Deadpool (2016), Doctor Strange (2016) and various sequels to most of these, as well as the tv series Marvel Agents of S.H.I.E.L.D.
 (2013 ), Daredevil (2015 ), Marvel Agent Carter (2015-6), Marvel Jessica Jones (2015 ), Luke Cage (2016 ) and Iron Fist (2017 ).
 Amid this, The Incredible Hulk ended up on production schedules.

 The surprise that came with Hulk was the announcement of Ang Lee as director.
 Ang Lee had just had an enormous international hit with the phenomenon that was Crouching Tiger, Hidden Dragon (2000).
 The surprise about the choice of Ang Lee as director is that Lee is an arthouse director, someone who seems artistically at odds with the nature of the big-budget blockbuster, let alone the pulp medium of the comic-book adaptation.
 The Taiwanese-born, American-naturalised Lee had first emerged with genteel Chinese-American culture clash comedies like The Wedding Banquet (1993) and Eat Drink Man Woman (1994) and then showed an exceptional versatility, moving from the Jane Austen adaptation Sense and Sensibility (1995) to the 1970s excavation The Ice Storm (1997), the Civil War drama Ride with the Devil (1999) and finally his native Chinese Wu Xia balletics with Crouching Tiger, where he reinvented the genre with an extraordinary visual poetry and a lushly romantic storyline that wowed audiences worldwide.
-Hulk was followed by the subsequent hugely acclaimed gay cowboy love story Brokeback Mountain (2005) and other award-winning works like the quasi-fantastical Life of Pi (2012).
+Hulk was followed by the subsequent hugely acclaimed gay cowboy love story Brokeback Mountain (2005) and other award-winning works like the quasi-fantastical Life of Pi (2012) and Billy Lynns Long Halftime Walk (2016).
 Hulk was Ang Lees first American studio film.

 Usually the idea of an arthouse director dabbling in mainstream blockbuster material has the feel of condescension to the genre, excepting for the fact that Ang Lee has an amazing versatility at being able to hop genres and seem perfectly at home in almost any period setting.
 There is the sense some of the time here that Ang Lee is merely a hired gun guiding a big juggernaut through its motions.
 Nevertheless, Lee does make his own imprint, even if Hulk will probably never stand as his great masterpiece.
 Lee adds much in the way of backstory to the Hulks origin the first third of Hulk consists of a great many flashbacks to both Bruce and Bettys childhoods.
 Bruce gets an entire psychological backstory about his fathers genetic enhancements and his repressed angers over and above the mere gamma radiation lab accident origin story used in both the comic and the tv series.
 Hulk was slammed by some critics for attempting to add an overly Freudian weight of baggage to the story.
 This seems frivolous fault-finding and in truth it is just the standard dark and moody psychological motivation for the superhero that has crept into filmed comic book adaptations since Batman (1989).
 Certainly, none of the characterisation here is particularly deep the script trades in stock characters such as the hard-headed military general, the slimy corporate suit, the cliché love interest and is fairly much by-the-numbers as comic-book adaptations go.